 Viola Diploma – Frankfurt am Main:Hochschule für Musik und Darstellende Kunst / Berlin: Hochschule für Musik „Hanns Eisler“, Tabea Zimmermann (1998-2006)

 Exchange program – New Haven: Yale University, Jesse Levine (2001-2002)

 Viola – Berlin: Universität der Künste, Wilfried Strehle (2006-2007)

 Professor for Viola at Musikhochschule Lübeck

-Pauline Sachse plays a viola by Paolo Maggini (Brescia) from 1610 and a viola by Patrick Robin.
+Pauline Sachse plays a viola by Paolo Maggini (Brescia) from 1610 and a new build by Patrick Robin (2017 Angers).